gabrielewig/gabrielewig.github.io/_posts/2019-06-27-wireguard-to-vpn-subnet.md

 ### Configuring WireGuard

 `wg-quick` uses simple configuration files to create each WireGuard interface.
 Create a configuration in `/etc/wireguard` or through the GUI.
-Configuration files should be named whatever you wan to call the wireguard interface, generally `wg0.conf` or `wg1.conf`.
+Configuration files should be named whatever you want to call the wireguard interface, generally `wg0.conf` or `wg1.conf`.
 Below are the three configurations used in this example.

 ##### LAN configuration
     [Interface]